celestiaorg/docs/docs/developers/smart-contract-tutorial-hardhat.md

 ### Updating the contracts and tests

 Let's update the contracts to include a basic counter example.
-Create a new file in the `src` directory named `Counter.sol` and add the following code:
+Create a new file in the `contracts` directory named `Counter.sol` and add the following code:

 ```solidity
 // SPDX-License-Identifier: MIT